pygfx/pylinalg/CONVENTIONS.md

 Docstrings shall be written in NumpyDoc format.

+Docstrings can either be just the summary text, or they must be complete.

 ## Type annotations

+Type annotations will not be applied (for now).

-TBD: I'm not very familiar with the latest and greatest type annotation options for libraries that make heavy use of numpy arrays like this one.
+Note: I'm not very familiar with the latest and greatest type annotation options for libraries that make heavy use of numpy arrays like this one.

 ## Linting